imballinst/imballinst.dev/src/pages/blog/leveling-up-as-frontend-engineer.md

 I feel like I have told this story a lot of times before, but I almost had a paid internship with a startup based in Jakarta.
 However, back then I was still in love with Bandung due to me having so much freedom there, especially since I could play games with my own internet and wouldn't get random lags.
 I turned down the internship in Jakarta while trying my best to get an internship in Bandung.
 Desperately.

 Fate would have it that...
-I got an internship as a front-end engineer at [eFishery](https://efishery.com/en/), which was based in Bandung.
+I got an internship as a frontend engineer at [eFishery](https://efishery.com/en/), which was based in Bandung.
 It was not paid, but I took it nonetheless because of my reason above.
 Anyway, I learned a lot there and my mentor there was super good (and I'm forever grateful).
 At the end of my internship, I got offered a part-time job, which I accepted and I converted to full-time after I graduated on October 2016.

 And that's the end of my college chapter.
 What's the lesson here?
 I think if you don't have work/internship experience or shining academic scores yet you want to do a breakthrough, try learning that area and combine it with the thing that you love.
 For example, back then I was really in love with Dota 2 tournaments.
 So, I made these 2 repositories: